gdelarosa/gdelarosa/README.md

 I'm Gina.
 Currently quarantine chillin in California, USA ☀️ 🇺🇸.
 I build and work on apps with Swift every day.
 My tech bffs are Google search & StackOverflow.
 Off the technical clock I'm most likely doing one of the things below:

-- Making beef jerky 🤠
+- Making beef jerky in my kitchen 🤠
-- Playing ice hockey 🏒
+- Waiting to play ice hockey again 🏒
-- Raging on Xbox playing Modern Warfare 👾
+- Making pew pew sounds while playing Modern Warfare 💥
 - Listening to music and or a podcast 📖
 - Pretending to be a bbq pit master 🥩
 - Re-watching Adventure Time episodes 🌈